mustafak43/genetic-algorithm/README.md

 # genetic-algorithm
 Infinite Monkey Theorem solution using Genetic Algorithm in C++.
-It was originally created in 21st May 2020.

 The one in the video was created in C#: https://www.youtube.com/watch?v=LkKNkx31vaE